-Carbon Reduction Program abbreviated as "CRP" means the program created under the current Infrastructure Law for planning and construction activities that support the reduction of transportation emissions.
+Carbon Reduction Program abbreviated as "CRP" means the program created under the Bipartisan Infrastructure Law (BIL) for planning and construction activities that support the reduction of carbon emissions.

 Capacity means the maximum rate of flow at which persons or vehicles reasonably expected to traverse a point or uniform segment of a lane or roadway during a specified time period under prevailing roadway, traffic, and control conditions, usually expressed in persons per hour or vehicles per hour.